0%

 Failing to obtain an NRA can lead to several consequences:

-• Financial Penalties: Operating without an NRA can result in fines, the amount of which may vary depending on regional laws.
+• Financial Penalties: Operating without a Rental Registration Number can result in fines, the amount of which may vary depending on regional laws.

 • Listing Removal: Rental platforms are obligated to remove listings that lack a valid NRA, effectively halting your rental operations.